This article was updated on September 18, 2018.

 I am a 30-year-old wife and mother.
-I've been working for my employer for almost four years, and I'm continually growing in my position with the company.
+I've been working for my employer for almost four years, and I'm continually growing in my position with the organization.
 Besides working and taking care of my family, I really enjoy reading and working out.
 Well, to be honest, I don't enjoy working out, but it is a necessity in my life.
 So when I'm looking at a 24-hour day, it's hard to figure out how to fit everything in and still find time to sleep.
 Through some trial and error, and with some great advice, I'd like to share with you some tips that I've come to rely on.

 Utilize Your In-Office Time

 When you're at work, try to be there mentally 90 percent of the time.
 It's almost impossible to be focused 100 percent of the time, but the more focused you are at the office, the more you are able to get done.
 The more you get done, the less you stress about work outside of work hours.
 Learn to use your time at work effectively, and you will free up head space to focus on other areas of your life.

 Lunch is your break to recharge in the middle of the day, to stop thinking about work and focus on something else.
 Use it to your advantage!
 Pick up a book you've been wanting to read, call a friend or family member you've been meaning to catch up with or sneak in a quick workout.
 Just do something that is not related to work.
 Again, this helps you recharge, so make sure it's something you find enjoyable.